-An aviation nut who craves adrenaline, new horizons, and cloudless night skies filled with the Milky Way and inky views.
-I pride myself on the circle of friends and family I’m surrounded by as I feel the relationships we make in life and what we do for others is the most valuable currency we have.
+An aviation aficionado who craves adrenaline, mountain tops, campfires, and night skies.
+I pride myself on my circle of friends and family as I feel the relationships we make in life and what we do for others is our most valuable form of currency.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
 Anais Nin

 I periodically ask myself, “When’s the last time, you did something for the first time?”
 After the Rebelle last year, I decided to take up Brazilian Jiu Jitsu.
 I prefer to call it “ninja class,” because, well… ninjas are awesome, and how else am I going to get street cred with the 5-year-olds?
 Plus, it’s a whole lot easier to spell ninja than Jiu Jitsu.
 They say the white belt, (the first belt you earn) is the hardest because stepping on the mat is so intimidating.
 I’m grateful for Easton Training Center teaching me to bring four principles to all that I do.
 They are Focus, Respect, Energy, and Disciple.
 This mindset, along with gratitude and positivity will be sure to guide me through the Rebelle.